 But we still need to make sure it's getting 5 Volts and Ground.
 For the next test go to: TEST 2: Making Sure The MAP Sensor Is Getting 5 Volts.

-CASE 3: If the multimeter DID NOT register any voltage.
+CASE 3: The multimeter DID NOT register any voltage.
 This isn't good, but doesn't condemn the manifold absolute pressure (MAP) sensor as bad yet.

 The next test is to make sure that the MAP sensor is getting 5 Volts.
 Go to: TEST 2: Making Sure The MAP Sensor Is Getting 5 Volts.